§ 01 Trauma & PTSD

 Can you coordinate with my therapist or primary care clinician?

 Yes, with your permission.
-Collaborative care is often helpful when medication management is one part of a broader recovery plan.
+Collaborative care is often the strongest arrangement when medication management is one part of a broader recovery plan.

 What if I am in crisis?